tomodasheesh/jello/README.md

 ## Installation

-To get a local copy up and running follow these simple steps.
+To start development mode, follow these simple steps.

 1. Clone to repo.